The average cost of a gazebo is $5,088

 Stamped concrete | $10–$20 |

 Outfit your gazebo with extra features to make it as luxurious or as simple as you like.
-Modern gazebos allow for custom seating designs, benches, swings, and plenty of high-tech add-ons.
+Modern gazebos offer custom seating designs, benches, swings, and a range of high-tech add-ons, including:

 The materials used in constructing your gazebo impact the overall cost.
 Here are common materials used in gazebos, along with their pros, cons, and cost ranges.